ocaml/platform-blog/opam-in-xenserver.md

 and only the affected components will be rebuilt.

-Opam allows us to create our own 'development remotes' containing the latest, bleeding-edge versions of our libraries.
+OPAM allows us to create our own 'development remotes' containing the latest, bleeding-edge versions of our libraries.
 To install these unstable versions we only need to type: